-► The surest way to determine if your image is high resolution and large enough size is to open it in a photo editing program such as Photoshop.
+► The easiest way to determine if your image is high

+resolution and large enough in size is to open it in a photo editing program such as Photoshop.
 In Photoshop, click "Image" at the top tool bar, scroll down the menu, and click "Image Size."
 Resolution needs to be 300 dpi or larger.
-Ideally, the image size should be in the neighborhood of 3,600 x 3,600 pixels (or 12" x 12"), but bigger is better since winning photos will be enlarged to poster size for Gala display.
+If your photo size anything less than 300 dpi, make sure the Resample box is NOT checked, then change the Resolution to 300....and you will immediately determine the size of the photo at 300 dpi.
+If that says your photo is now 2" x 3" (or anything like that), it's too small to submit.
+Ideally, the image size should be around 3,600 x 3,600 pixels (or 12" x 12") or larger.
+Bigger is better since winning photos will be displayed on posters during the Gala's Expo Italiana.